egor-manu/sparse-intensity-sampling-ultrafast-full-field-reconstruction/README.md

-# Sparse Intensity Sampling & Ultrafast Full-Field Reconstruction
+# Sparse intensity sampling for ultrafast full-field reconstruction in low-dimensional photonic systems

 This repository contains MATLAB code for sparse intensity sampling in ultrafast full-field reconstruction in low-dimensional photonic systems.
 The implementation is based on the methods described in the publication: